-

 Diet / Feeding

-- Diet consists of crustaceans, ectoparasites and mucus of fish that gather at cleaning stations.
+- Diet consists mostly of crustaceans, ectoparasites and mucus or scales of fish that gather at cleaning stations.
+They will also eat zooplankton and fish eggs.

-- Exhibits cleaning behavior exclusively during the day and mostly in the morning.
+- Exhibits cleaning behavior exclusively during the day and mostly in the morning, most likely due to parasites predominantly infecting hosts overnight.

 Range / Habitat